adainstarks/PioneerVFD/README.md

 ```

 ## Special Thanks
-A thank you to any user who opens an issue / creates a PR with meaningful suggestions.
+A thank you to any user who opens an issue / creates a PR with significant enhancements.

 * [@syzyxy](https://github.com/syzyxy)